Object Map

 Definition Modifiers

-Object Map definition supports Attribute, Local Formula and the usage is same as definitions, Function or a Field.
+Object Map definition supports Attribute, Local Formula and the usage is same as Definition, Function or a Field.

 Attributes